Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Methodology

-At inference time, the news encoders (NEs) of the \texttt{CR-Module} and of each of the \texttt{A-Modules} are leveraged in exactly the same way: we encode the candidate news $n^c$ as well as the user's clicked news $n^{u}_i$ with the respective NE, obtaining their module-specific embeddings $\mathbf{n}^c$ and $\mathbf{n}^{u}_i$ -- the dot product between the two, $s = \mathbf{n}^c \cdot \mathbf{n}^{u}_i$ quantifies their similarity according to the aspect of the module (or content in case of \texttt{CR-Module}'s NE).
-We observed that different NEs produce similarity scores of different magnitudes.
-We thus standardize (z-score normalization) each module's scores per user.
-The final similarity score for ranking is then a linear combination of the aspect-specific similarity scores:
+At inference time, the NEs of the \texttt{CR-Module} and of each of the \texttt{A-Modules} are leveraged identically: we encode the candidate news as well as the user's clicked news with the respective NE, obtaining their module-specific embeddings $\mathbf{n}^c$ and $\mathbf{n}^{u}_i$ -- their dot product $s = \mathbf{n}^c \cdot \mathbf{n}^{u}_i$ quantifies their similarity according to the module's aspect (or content for \texttt{CR-Module}'s NE).
+As different NEs produce similarity scores of different magnitudes, we z-score normalize each module's scores per user.
+The final ranking score constitutes a \textit{linear} aggregation of the content $s_{CR}$ and aspect $s_{A_p}$ similarity scores:

-where $s_{CR}$ and $s_{A_p}$ denote the content and aspect similarity scores, respectively, and $\lambda_{A_p}$ is the scaling weight for the aspect score.
-Crucially, this modular formulation of the ranking function allows different ad-hoc realizations that match custom recommendation goals.
-For example, (i) with $\lambda_{A_p}=0$, \manner{} will perform standard content-based personalization, (ii) for $\lambda_{A_p}>0$ it will recommend based on both content- and aspect-based personalization, whereas (iii) for $\lambda_{A_p}<0$ it will personalize by content but diversify for the aspect at the same time.
-Note that \manner{} trivially generalizes to recommendation objectives that include multiple aspects at once: $s_{final}(\mathbf{n}^c, u) = s_{CR} + \sum_{A_p \in A} \lambda_{A_p} s_{A_p}$, with $A$ as the set of all aspects of interest.
+where $\lambda_{A_p}$ is the scaling weight for the aspect score, and $A$ the set of all aspects of interest.
+This linear composability of aspect-specific similarity scores allows not only generalization to multi-aspect recommendation objectives, but also different ad-hoc realizations of the ranking function that match custom recommendation goals: (i) with $\lambda_{A_p} = 0$, \manner{} performs standard content-based personalization, (ii) for $\lambda_{A_p} > 0$ it recommends based on both content- and aspect personalization, whereas (iii) for $\lambda_{A_p} < 0$ it simultaneously personalizes by content but diversifies for the aspect(s).